sujang958/ignofier/README.md

-# Ignofier
+# ignofier

-Create a gitignore file easily
+This CLI tool makes it easy to create a gitignore file

 ## Installing